Islandora-Devops/migrate_7x_claw/README.md

 ## Introduction
-This module contains plugins to import data from a Fedora 3 Islandora instance into an Islandora CLAW instance.
+This module contains plugins to import data from a Fedora 3 Islandora instance into an Islandora 8 instance.
 It also contains a feature as a submodule that contains some example migrations.
-The example migrations are based on forms from vanilla Islandora 7.x solution packs, and are meant to work with the fields defined in `islandora_demo`.
-If you customized your MODS forms, then you will also need to customize the example migration and `islandora_demo`.
+The example migrations are based on forms from vanilla Islandora 7.x solution packs, and are meant to work with the fields defined in `islandora_defaults`.
+If you customized your MODS forms, then you will also need to customize the example migration and `islandora_defaults`.

 Currently, the following content models can be migrated over with full functionality: